arieljperez/dian_person_rut_status/README.md

-# DIAN Person Rut Status
+# 🔎 Search a Person RUT Status on WEB MUSICA by DIAN 📑🇨🇴

 MVP